 Here's another renovated survivor, the Waterloo Corn Warehouse, opened in 1868 to a design of G.F.
 Lyster.
 Once the world's first bulk-storage grain warehouse, it's apartments now.
 Compared to Hartley's warehouses, the Romanesque revival facade is almost frivolous.

-Most of Liverpool's warehouses were much simpler affairs, like those shown here, which survive on Bridgewater Street.
-Colum Giles and Bob Hawkins, in Storehouses of Empire: Liverpool's Historic Warehouses, 2004, include a fragment of an 1888 fire-insurance map showing blocks lined with buildings like these.
+Most of Liverpool's warehouses were much simpler affairs, like this one on Bridgewater Street.
+Colum Giles and Bob Hawkins, in Storehouses of Empire: Liverpool's Historic Warehouses, 2004, includes a fragment of an 1888 fire-insurance map showing blocks lined with buildings like these.

-As you can see, they were externally but not internallly fireproof.
-In 1842, according to Giles and Hawkins, there were 142 warehouse fires, at least one of which destroyed 9 warehouses.
+They were externally but not internally fireproof.
+In 1842, according to Giles and Hawkins, there were 142 warehouse fires, at least one of which destroyed nine warehouses.
 (This one, signed up top as "1874 Metcalf's," only burned a few years ago but is now internally a void spanned by a few charred timbers.)
 The Liverpool Warehouse Act of 1843 was the inadequate response: it stipulated that new warehouses had to be registered and built with fireproof exterior walls.
 The insides could be wood, but the owners of such buildings paid higher insurance premiums.